What You Need to Know About Therapist

 |State||Annual Mean Salary|

-Where Therapists Are Employed
+Where do Therapists Work?

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported